About Past Life Regression

 WHAT HAPPENS DURING A PAST LIFE REGRESSION SESSION?

-Past Life Regression is conducted during a private, two hour session.
-A 25-minute consult is required before scheduling the 2-hour regression.
+Past Life Regression is conducted during a private, 90-minute session.
+A 30-minute consult is required before scheduling the 90-minute regression.
 The consult is an important part of making sure you have the best experience possible.
 I have a very high success rate and I attribute this in large part to adequate preparation, and to my clients having a good sense of me and my space, which allows for greater trust, which allows for a deeper hypnotic trance, which allows for the best outcome.
 The consult is ideally in person, but can be effective remotely (facetime, skype, etc.) for those traveling in from out of town.
 I do not perform regressions remotely.

-During the 2-hour regression session, we spend the first 10-15 minutes of the session talking about your goals and any concerns you have.
+During the regression session, we spend the first 5 minutes of the session relaxing and setting intentions.
 We then begin with a hypnotic induction, which typically takes another 20 minutes, in the form of progressive relaxation, but other induction methods can be used depending on your history with hypnosis.
-The active regression is usually a little more than an hour, with another 15 minutes at the end to wake up fully and have a little time to discuss your experience.
+The active regression is usually about an hour, with a few minutes at the end to wake up fully.
 All sessions are audio-recorded so that you can listen to the session again later if you want.
 You will be in a deeply-relaxed hypnotic trance, but you will be able to talk and (usually) remember the experience.

 WHAT IF I CAN'T BE HYPNOTIZED?